Energy efficient reduction of exhaust emissions from vehicles: E4 Mistra

 The project aims at developing a competence in energy-efficient new after-treatment systems for combustion engines.
 The methods are independent of the fuel (i.e. bio-diesel, DME, fossil diesel), but are directed towards engines with excess oxygen, since these systems appear to produce the lowest CO2 emissions also when used with renewable fuels.
 Although highly efficient, diesel engines produce a lot of waste heat, which can be utilized according to the methods described in this proposal.
 This will lead to further decrease in CO2 emissions.
 The project uses four recent technology advances: Thermoelectric materials for heat recuperation, catalytic reduction of NOx using hydrocarbons from the fuel, fuel reformers with high efficiency and innovative catalyst substrates for minimized heat losses in the after-treatment system.

-Docent vid Chalmers, Chemistry and Chemical Engineering, Chemical Technology
+Centrumföreståndare at Chalmers, Chemistry and Chemical Engineering, Chemical Technology, Chemical Process and Reaction Engineering

-Professor vid Chalmers, Chemistry and Chemical Engineering, Chemical Technology, Chemical Reaction Engineering
+Professor Emeritus at Chalmers, Chemistry and Chemical Engineering, Chemical Technology, Chemical Process and Reaction Engineering

 Funding Chalmers participation during 2010–2013